Invoca/process_settings/README.md

 # ProcessSettings
-This gem provides dynamic settings for Linux processes.
-The settings are stored in JSON.
+This gem provides dynamic settings for Ruby processes.
+The settings are stored in YAML.
 Settings are managed in a git repo, in separate YAML files for each concern (for example, each micro-service).
 Each YAML file can be targeted based on matching context values (for example, `service_name`).